CCI-Tools/cate/doc/source/use_cases.rst

 Use Case #1 - IPCC Support
 ==========================

-:User Characteristics: international climate research community and international bodies
+:User Characteristics: international climate research community, international bodies

 :Problem Definition: In its Summary for Policy Makers, the fifth IPCC Assessment Report [RD-2] shows
     four ECVs of the marine environment as indicators of a changing climate.
-This figure depicting the “(a) extent of Northern Hemisphere March-April (spring) average snow cover; (b) extent of Arctic July-August-September (summer) average sea ice; (c) change in global mean upper ocean (0–700 m) heat content aligned to 2006−2010, and relative to the mean of all datasets for 1970; (d) global mean sea level relative to the 1900–1905 mean of the longest running dataset, and with all datasets aligned to have the same value in 1993, the first year of satellite altimetry data” in the form of annual values with available uncertainties expressed as shadings, could also constitute a CCI Toolbox product.
+This figure depicting the “(a) extent of Northern Hemisphere March-April (spring) average snow cover; (b) extent of Arctic July-August-September (summer) average sea ice; (c) change in global mean upper ocean (0–700 m) heat content aligned to 2006−2010, and relative to the mean of all datasets for1970; (d) global mean sea level relative to the 1900–1905 mean of the longest running dataset, and with all datasets aligned to have the same value in 1993, the first year of satellite altimetry data” in the form of annual values with available uncertainties expressed as shadings, could also constitute a CCI Toolbox product.
 For a second figure, change in sea ice extent and ocean heat content are calculated on a regional basis and contrasted with land surface temperature anomalies.
 Additionally, global averages of land surface, land and ocean surface temperature as well as ocean heat content changes are presented.
     All observational time series are compared with model output.
 This could have been a CCI Toolbox operation, too.

 :Required Toolbox Features Step 1: